hexlabsio/kloudformation/README.md

 KloudFormation can be run a couple of different ways:

+> An Example Maven project can be found [here](https://github.com/hexlabsio/kloudformation-specification-sandbox).

 1. As a Jar with `java -jar kloudformation.jar io.kloudformation.StackBuilderKt <name of StackBuilder Class> <name of output file>`
 2. In your project as a test dependency